Love Is the Look

-"Love Is the Look" is the fourth single from Kristine W's 2009 album The Power of Music.
+"Love Is the Look" is a song written and produced by American singer-songwriter Kristine W, taken from her fourth studio album, The Power of Music (2009).
+The song was released as the album's fourth single on March 10, 2009 by Fly Away Music.
 The single went to number one on the Billboard Hot Dance Club Play chart on April 25, 2009.
 It was Kristine W's thirteenth number one on the U.S. dance chart.